caseyleea/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/README.md

 * Customer B has 940 points.
 * Customer C has 360 points.
 ___
-**10. n the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**
+**10. The first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**
 ```sql
 WITH purchase_count AS (
 SELECT